piyushkumar13/messaging-broker-example/README.md

 * It also comprises of examples of publishing messages to topic and receiving messages from topic in synchronous and asynchronous ways with non-durable and durable subscribers.

 **Note** : standalone package is having all the examples with non-durable and durable subscription to topics, publishing to queues, however, embedded package has only publishing to queues but all the other things are just same as like standalone activemq examples.

+# rabbitmq-example
+* This module contains example of rabbitmq with plain java.
+* It contains examples of publishing messages to queue directly.
+* It contains examples of publishing messages to exchanges like fanout, topic and direct.